QuantEcon/lecture-source-jl/source/rst/dynamic_programming/mccall_model.rst

 * the second term inside the max operation is the **continuation value**, which is the lifetime payoff from rejecting the current offer and then behaving optimally in all subsequent periods

-If we optimize and pick the best of these two options, we obtain maximal lifetime value from today, given current offer :math:`w`
+If we optimize and pick the best of these two options, we obtain maximal lifetime value from today, given current offer :math:`w`.

-But this is precisely :math:`V(w)`, which is the l.h.s. of :eq:`odu_pv`
+But this is precisely :math:`V(w)`, which is the l.h.s. of :eq:`odu_pv`.

 The Optimal Policy
 -------------------

-Suppose for now that we are able to solve :eq:`odu_pv` for the unknown function :math:`V`
+Suppose for now that we are able to solve :eq:`odu_pv` for the unknown function :math:`V`.

-Once we have this function in hand we can behave optimally (i.e., make the right choice between accept and reject)
+Once we have this function in hand we can behave optimally (i.e., make the right choice between accept and reject).

-All we have to do is select the maximal choice on the r.h.s. of :eq:`odu_pv`
+All we have to do is select the maximal choice on the r.h.s. of :eq:`odu_pv`.

-The optimal action is best thought of as a **policy**, which is, in general, a map from states to actions
+The optimal action is best thought of as a **policy**, which is, in general, a map from states to actions.

-In our case, the state is the current wage offer :math:`w`
+In our case, the state is the current wage offer :math:`w`.

-Given *any* :math:`w`, we can read off the corresponding best choice (accept or reject) by picking the max on the r.h.s. of :eq:`odu_pv`
+Given *any* :math:`w`, we can read off the corresponding best choice (accept or reject) by picking the max on the r.h.s. of :eq:`odu_pv`.

-Thus, we have a map from :math:`\mathbb{R}` to :math:`\{0, 1\}`, with 1 meaning accept and zero meaning reject
+Thus, we have a map from :math:`\mathbb{R}` to :math:`\{0, 1\}`, with 1 meaning accept and zero meaning reject.

 We can write the policy as follows